CostaBru/knapsack/README.md

 </details>

-The worst case for the algorithm is considering as much of unique weights as possible.
-Moreover, as we would expect, the almost super-increasing set is the worst case, where each sums for previous ``N`` numbers minus one is equal to next ``N item`` in the ordered set.
+The worst case scenario for the algorithm is when the set of items contains as many unique weights as possible.
+In this case, the algorithm performance is the worst, particularly when the set of items is almost super-increasing, where each sum of the previous ``N `` items minus one is equal to the next N item in the ordered set.

-The ``DPS`` algorithm accumulates the result in ``[N x C]`` DP table, where ``C`` is size of knapsack.
-This new KB algorithm is not going to visit all weights possible from 1 to ``C``, but only sums and weights itself.
-In respect to previous statement, we should keep track of maximum weight and value, we have archived for each ``w point`` visited.
-When all ``w points`` have processed, or we found optimal solution earlier (in case of item weight is equal item value) we can backtrace optimal solution using DP table filled out.
+The traditional DPS algorithm accumulates the result in a ``[N x C]`` DP table, where ``C`` is the capacity of the knapsack.
+However, the proposed new algorithm does not visit all possible weights from ``1`` to ``C``, but only the sums and weights themselves.
+In this approach, we keep track of the maximum weight and value achieved for each w point visited.
+When all ``w points`` have been processed or when the optimal solution is found earlier (if the item weight is equal to the item value), we can backtrace the optimal solution using the filled-out ``DP`` table.

-Instead of array of array as DP table, we are going to use array of map to keep ``O(1)`` access time for points that belong to ``W`` set, and to check whether new sum is distinct.
-The map key is ``w point``, the map value is accumulated weight (dimension) and value.
-We need to process ``w points`` in increasing order to make ``DPS`` works.
-However, it is known, that the map data structure cannot guarantee the order of keys.
-To overcome this we merge two sorted list into single one.
-The first list is the previous ``w point`` set.
-The second one is new ``w point`` generated.
-We can merge them in ``O(N + M)``, where ``N`` previous point count, ``M`` is count of new points created.
-Hence the previous list has been ordered already, and the new one we get from previous list using current weight (dimension) addition.
+The proposed algorithm utilizes an array of maps to store the set of `w points` for each item in the knapsack problem.
+The use of a map allows for efficient access time to specific `w points` in the set, while also providing a mechanism to check for the distinctness of newly generated sums.
+To ensure that the dynamic programming algorithm is able to process the `w points` in increasing order, a merge operation is performed between the previous set of `w points` and the newly generated set.
+This merge operation is performed in a time complexity of `O(N + M)`, where N is the number of previous `w points` and `M` is the number of new `w points` generated by the current item's weight.
+This approach allows for efficient processing of the knapsack problem while also ensuring the correctness of the dynamic programming algorithm.

 Classic ``DPS`` uses recurrent formula: